hammsvietro/blazer/README.md

 # Blazer

-Blazer is a blazingly fast case parser for maps, strings and JSON using NIFs.
+Blazer is a fast case parser for maps, strings and JSON using NIFs.

 Useful to consume camel/pascal cased APIs while still using elixir's snake case convention